RitaRan/Web-scraping-R/README.md

 The task is to test if it is true that La Quinta and Denny's are always near each other.

-There are 5 parts for this task.
+# 5 parts for this task

 La Quinta:
 - get_lq.R: web scrape all the hotel html information in us